karbalayghareh/GraphReg/README.md

 - What are the cis regulatory elements of the genes in each cell type?
 Which candidate enhancers are functional and play a role in gene regulation?

-- Which TF motifs are important for gene regulation?
+- Which transcription factor (TF) motifs are important for gene regulation?
 How do distal TF motifs regulate their target genes?

-This repository contains all the codes for training **GraphReg** models and all the downstream analyses for gene expression prediction, enhancer validation, and transcription factor (TF) motifs on regulating their target genes.
+This repository contains all the codes for training **GraphReg** models and all the downstream analyses for gene expression prediction, enhancer validation, and discovering regulating TF motifs.

 ## Data preparation

 ### 1D data (epigenomic)
-We need a coverage `bigwig' file for each epigenomic track.
+We need a coverage file `bigwig` for each epigenomic track.
+If the cell types exist in [ENCODE portal](https://www.encodeproject.org/), you can use the processed `bigwig` files.
+If you are interested in applying **GraphReg** to your own data, you should have alignment file `BAM`.